Judges’ and firefighters’ legal action

 Benefits earned to date are safe and Prospect will be lobbying to ensure that the impact of the judgement is that pension benefits will be levelled up rather than down.

-A remedy will now be developed for each of the public sector schemes and until further details regarding the remedy are known, there is no further information that we can provide.
+A remedy will now be developed for each of the public sector schemes.
+Until further details about the remedy are known, there is no further information that we can provide.
 As soon as further information is available, we will update members.

 Why did Prospect agree to these unlawful arrangements?

-Prospect members were balloted in the deal reached with the Government for the Civil Service Pension Scheme, and members voted in favour of the deal on the basis that it was the best that could be achieved through negotiation.
+Prospect members were balloted on the deal reached with the government for the civil service pension scheme and voted in favour of it on the basis that it was the best that could be achieved through negotiation.

 Why were the protections based on age rather than another factor, such as length of service?